-If the reason your using my adapter is because your Fuels PSU broke - there is a chance that when the PSU gave up it might have broken your motherboard or other components - please keep that in mind.
+If the reason you're using my adapter is because your Fuel's PSU is broken - there is a chance that when the PSU gave up it might have broken your motherboard or other components - please keep that in mind - it means there's no 100% guarantee that replacing your PSU with ATX+adapter will solve your problem.

-If you have any questions, concerns or need guidance on the installation please contact me.
+If you have any questions, concerns or need guidance on the installation please contact me before beginning work.